zopefoundation/zc.resourcelibrary/src/zc/resourcelibrary/README.txt

     >>> '/@@/my-lib/included.js' in zpt(page, content_type='text/none')
     False

-This works also if the content type is spelled in a funny way and contains whitespace (leading whitespace and funny spelling of the major type will cause the publisher to complain so we don't try that here):
+This also works if the content type contains uppercase characters, as per RfC 2045 on the syntax of MIME type specifications (we can't test uppercase characters in the major type yet since the publisher is not completely up to the RfC on that detail yet):

-    >>> '/@@/my-lib/included.js' in zpt(page, content_type='text/hTMl  ')
+    >>> '/@@/my-lib/included.js' in zpt(page, content_type='text/hTMl')
     True

-    >>> '/@@/my-lib/included.js' in zpt(page, content_type='text/nOne ')
+    >>> '/@@/my-lib/included.js' in zpt(page, content_type='text/nOne')
     False

 Parameters to the content type can't fool the check either: